Arthur Calwell: Later life and death

 By the time Calwell's political career ended he was the Father of the House of Representatives, having served as an MP for 32 years.
-He was frequently critical of Whitlam, especially since he knew that Whitlam intended abandoning the White Australia Policy.
+He was frequently critical of Whitlam, especially since he knew that Whitlam intended abandoning the White Australia policy.

 At the 1972 election which brought Whitlam to the prime ministership, Calwell retired from Parliament.
 After a period of slow deterioration in his health, and a nearly four week stint in hospital, Calwell died on 8 July 1973.
-He was given a state funeral at St Patrick's Cathedral, Melbourne.
+He was given a state funeral at St Patrick's Cathedral, Melbourne, and was buried at Melbourne General Cemetery.
 He was survived by his wife Elizabeth and his daughter Mary Elizabeth.

 Notwithstanding Calwell's poor relations with the conservative press in Australia and his public battles against right-wing Catholics like Archbishop Mannix and B. A. Santamaria, he maintained a cordial relationship with Menzies.
 Menzies, for his part, never lost his respect and outright personal liking for Calwell.
 He attended Calwell's funeral, but (according to his biographer Allan W. Martin) became so overwhelmed by grief after arriving at the cathedral that he was unable to compose himself and leave his car.